 - Rare prizes must end in “RARE” (in caps) so that the script can identify them from commons.
 Example: 10.
 My Store – Blue Doll RARE

-- You may not offer more than 30 prizes in a single machine (including rares.)
+- There must be a minimum of 8 items in your machine, you may not offer more than 30 prizes in a single machine (including rares.)

 - Do not use unpacking scripts since they do not work on “no copy” items.